Tapada limeña

-Tapada limeña (means "Liman [fem.] covered one") was the denomination used at the time of the Viceroyalty of Peru and the first years of the Republic to designate the women in Lima who covered their heads and faces with comfortable silk mantones, revealing just one eye.
-It was introduced in the 16th century and continued for three centuries, well into the 19th century.
+Tapada limeña (means "Liman [fem.] covered one") was the denomination used at the time of the Viceroyalty of Peru and the first years of the Republic to designate women in Lima who covered their heads and faces with comfortable silk mantones, revealing just one eye.
+It was introduced in the 16th century and continued well into the 19th century.
 Its use spread from Lima, "City of the Kings", to other important cities in the region.
 In Lima, the custom remained until well into the Republic, when French fashions relegated it.

 Background

 In 1583, the Archbishop of Lima Toribio de Mogrovejo rejected the Lima custom of women wearing the saya and the cloak in the capital.
 This occurred during the Third Liman Council, which he presided over, leading to a censorship that the Cortes of 1586 confirmed during the reign of Philip II of Spain.
 It was agreed that the offenders would be fined 3,000 maravedís.
-The fear of this custom, already widespread among Liman women and that had generated many misunderstandings and confusion, made the authorities suspect that the first cases of transvestism in the Viceroyalty were taking place.
+The fear of this custom, already widespread among Liman women and which had generated many misunderstandings and much confusion, made the authorities suspect that the first cases of transvestism in the Viceroyalty were taking place.